Reading time: 5 min.

 Pfizer alopecia medication trial results

-Recent clinical trials show significant improvements in hair loss for alopecia patients taking ritlecitinib [3].
-The latest trial examined results in 719 people who each had at least 50% hair loss as a result of alopecia areata, alopecia totalis, or alopecia universalis.
+Clinical trials show significant improvements in hair loss for alopecia patients taking ritlecitinib [3].
+One trial examined results in 719 people who each had at least 50% hair loss as a result of alopecia areata, alopecia totalis, or alopecia universalis.

 After 6 months of taking ritlecitinib, a statistically significant proportion of patients experienced hair regrowth to at least 80% scalp hair coverage, compared with just a handful of patients taking the placebo.